Properness of nilprogressions and the persistence of polynomial growth of given degree: Introduction

 \textsc{Background.} A finite subset $A$ of a group $G$ is said to have \emph{doubling} at most $K>0$ if $|A^2|\le K|A|$; it is said to be a \emph{$K$-approximate subgroup of $G$}, or simply a \emph{$K$-approximate group}, if it is symmetric and contains the identity and there exists $X\subset G$ with $|X|\le K$ such that $A^2\subset XA$.
 Here, and throughout this paper, we use the standard notation $AB=\{ab:a\in A,b\in B\}$, $A^n=\{a_1\cdots a_n:a_i\in A\}$ and $A^{-n}=\{a_1^{-1}\cdots a_n^{-1}:a_i\in A\}$.
 In the foundational work \cite{tao.product.set}, Tao shows that for many practical purposes sets of bounded doubling and approximate groups are essentially interchangeable.

 In recent years there has been a large body of work studying approximate groups and applying them in an impressive array of fields.
 We refer the reader to the surveys \cite{bgt.survey,app.grps,ben.icm,helf.survey,sand.survey} for further background, as well as details of some of these applications.
-The central result of approximate group theory is a remarkable theorem of Breuillard, Green and Tao \cite{bgt} describing the algebraic structure of an arbitrary approximate group.
-Before we can state this result we need some definitions.